Multi-Purchase Behavior: Modeling, Estimation and Optimization: Conclusion

 \section{Conclusion}

 In this work, we evaluated the effectiveness of multi-purchase choice behavior captured via the proposed \bmvlk{} family on improving revenues, and compared it to other state-of-the-art models.
-Significant gains, of the order of $6-8\%$ relative expected revenue improvement, is observed from incorporating multiple purchases (with $1500$ products, as compared to the MNL baselines).
-This linking between revenue/sales gains and multi-purchase behavior models is a key contribution of our work, as almost all prior work in this area was focused on modeling/estimation compared to revenue maximization (we also showed a relative $17\%$ improvement in likelihood fits across $8$ datasets).
-Although the gains are significant, the optimization problems are much harder than those for single-choice models, so we designed scalable algorithms that allow a practitioner to realize these gains in demanding applications such as e-commerce platforms.
+We made one of the first contributions towards using multi-purchase models for expected revenue maximization.
+Although the revenue gains were non-negligible, the optimization problems were harder than those for single-choice models, and we designed scalable algorithms that can allow a practitioner to realize these gains in demanding applications such as e-commerce platforms.